pdanpdan/vue-keyboard-trap/docs/guide/index.md

 ### Directive modifiers

-- `.autofocus` - autofocuses the first element that matches `autofocusSelector` or (if no such element is found) the first focusable child element when the directive is mounted or enabled
+- `.autofocus` - autofocuses the first element that matches `autofocusSelector` or (if no such element is found) the first focusable child element when the directive is mounted or enabled (only if it not covered by another element)
 - `.roving` (or `.roving.vertical.horizontal`) - allow roving navigation (Home, End, ArrowKeys)
 - `.roving.vertical` - allow roving navigation (Home, End, ArrowUp, ArrowDown)
 - `.roving.horizontal` - allow roving navigation (Home, End, ArrowLeft, ArrowRight)